GabyC0/Methods/README.md

 <h1>charCodeAt()</h1>
 <h3>Description of method:</h3>
-- Tests whether all elements in the array pass the test implemented by the provided function.
-It returns a Boolean value)
+- Returns the Unicode of the character at the specified index in a string.
 <h3>How it works:</h3>
+You specify an index and the method returns an integer between 0 and 65535 representing the UTF- 16 code unit at the given index.
 <h3>Syntax:</h3>

 ```
+string.charCodeAt(index)
 ```

 <h3>Time Complexity:</h3>